markolalovic/latent2likert/README.md

 ```

 The grouped bar chart below displays the responses to Likert-scale
-questions before and after the survey:
+questions before and after taking the course:
 <details>
 <summary>
 <b><a style="cursor: pointer;">Click here to expand </a></b>